This printed article is located at https://investor.mencast.com.sg/financials.html

 Energy Services segment

-Consequently, the Group's gross profit margin (as a percentage over revenue) was up by 12%, from 20% in HY2022 to 32% in HY2023.
+Consequently, the Group's gross profit margin (GP%) also rose from 24% in 1HY2024 to 27% in 1HY2025.

 Administrative expenses